openbmc/phosphor-logging/extensions/openpower-pels/README.md

   size exceeds warning size all archived PELs will be deleted.
 - Archived PEL logs can be viewed using peltool with flag --archive.
 - If a PEL is deleted using peltool its not archived.

+## Handling PELs for hot plugged FRUs

+The degraded mode reporting functionality (i.e. nag) implemented by IBM creates periodic degraded mode reports when a system is running in degraded mode.
+This includes when hardware has been deconfigured or guarded by hostboot, and also when there is a fault on a redundant fan, VRM, or power supply.
+The report includes the PELs created for the fails leading to the degraded mode.
+These PELs can be identified by the 'deconfig' or 'guard' flags set in the SRC of BMC or hostboot PELs.

+Fans and power supplies can be hot plugged when they are replaced, and as that FRU is no longer considered degraded the PELs that led to its replacement no longer need be picked up in the degraded mode report.

+To handle this, the PEL daemon will watch the inventory D-Bus objects that have the 'xyz.openbmc_project.Inventory.Item.Fan' or 'xyz.openbmc_project.Inventory.Item.PowerSupply' interface.
+When the 'Present' property on the 'xyz.openbmc_project.Inventory.Item' interface on these paths change to true, the code will find all fan/PS PELs with the deconfig bit set and that location code in the callout list and clear the deconfig flag in the PEL.
+That way, when the code that does the report searches for PELs, it will no longer find them.

 [1]:
   https://github.com/openbmc/docs/blob/master/designs/fail-boot-on-hw-error.md